 Owner and publisher of CareerPivot, Marc Miller (and his spouse), moved from the US to live in Ajijic, Mexico.
 Mexico and Portugal both appear on lists of affordable retirement countries.

-I have a 77-year-old family member who relocated from San Diego, CA to Coeur d’Alene, ID where he’s experienced a 40% increase in rent since moving to what he’d hoped would be more “affordable” living four years ago.
+I have a family member who, at 77, relocated from San Diego, CA to Coeur d’Alene, ID where he’s experienced a 40% increase in rent since moving to what he’d hoped would be more “affordable” living six years ago.

-Pandemic-spurred real estate prices in Boise, Idaho rose 28.8% in 2021!
-Similarly, real estate increases in Billings, Montana, that averaged 2% in the last several years climbed to 16% in 2021.
+Real estate prices rose in many places; in some locations over 20!
 There has been a veritable land rush to small cities in the US Mountain states for affordable housing.

 All this is to say, seek current information.